pmaillot/X32-Behringer/README.md

 You should have received a copy of the GNU General Public License

 ## Thank you Note ##
-Thanks to Javier Iglesias for providing a Makefile file for some of the tools (Initially X32_lib and X32Reaper).
+Thanks to all contributors who submitted issues, helping these tools to get better for the benefit of everyone.
+Javier Iglesias just recently provided a Makefile file for some of the tools (Initially X32_lib and X32Reaper).

 ## Demos and documentation ##